benders5e/benders5e/airbender.md

 At 12th level, ...

 #### Spiritual Projection
 At 17th level, you can attempt to project your spirit into the *material* world.
 You must spend 1 minute meditating and succeed on a DC 15 Wisdom Saving Throw.
+The projection can't airbend, just as your spirit projection cannot airbend in the Spirit World.

 Your projection is able to travel anywhere in the world almost instantaneously and can pass through physical objects.
-This projection lasts 1d20 minutes.
+It lasts 1d20 minutes.
 You can use this ability once per long rest.

 ### ?